2026 Brazilian general election: Procedure

 Voting in Brazilian elections can only be done in person and only on election day, which is always a Sunday.
-There is no provision for either postal voting or early voting.
+There is no provision for postal or early voting.
 Voter registration must be done in advance, and each voter can only vote in one designated voting station, either based on the voter's registered domicile or at a different location that the voter must specifically request if planning to be there temporarily on election day.
 Voters must provide photo identification at their voting station before proceeding to vote.

-More than 92,000 voting stations were installed in all municipalities of Brazil, the Federal District, and Fernando de Noronha.
+About 94,000 voting stations are installed in all municipalities of Brazil, the Federal District, and Fernando de Noronha.
 Most voting stations are in public schools.
 In some sparsely populated areas, such as indigenous territories, the installation and use of voting stations requires extensive travel and logistics.
-Voting stations were also installed in 160 locations in other countries, mostly in Brazilian diplomatic missions, for citizens residing abroad.
+Voting stations are also installed in 165 locations in other countries, mostly in Brazilian diplomatic missions, for citizens residing abroad.

-Voting is done almost entirely on DRE voting machines, designed for extreme simplicity.
-The voter dials a number corresponding to the desired candidate or party, causing the name and photo of the candidate or party to appear on the screen, then the voter presses a green button to confirm or an orange button to correct and try again.
-It is also possible to leave the vote blank by pressing a white button, or to nullify the vote by dialing a number that does not correspond to any candidate or party.
-Paper ballots are only used in case a voting machine malfunctions or in locations abroad with fewer than 100 voters.